 Collecting relevant data is an important part of tracking what is working; what is not and enabling us to learn and improve on our work in and for communities.
 Each agency has their own case management system and collective impact does not seek to reinvent the wheel.

 The critical question is for the Collective to establish what data is useful to track and share across the agencies.
-There needs to be a focus on using data to inform the issues and track measures that lead
+There needs to be a focus on using data to inform the issues and track measures that lead to positive results.

 The well-known saying ‘what gets measured gets managed’ is particularly true for collective impact.
 As agencies we are constantly challenged by our funders to provide evidence of progress and impacts and demonstrate accountabilities to our clients and communities.